How to Create a Website

 To build a website you used to need 4 things:

-Today the website design world has changed, anyone can easily build any website they want for free and the only thing you need is time.
+Today the website design world has changed the only thing you need is:

-Yesterday if had the money, you hired a web design agency and paid from about £500 for a basic website and anything up to £10,000 for a top quality World class website.
+Yesterday if you had the money, you hired a web design agency and paid upwards of £500 for a basic website and anything up to £10,000 for a quality world-class website.

 If you didn't have money then you needed to learn the technical skills, even then if you weren't a design orientated person you would still need help.

-Today if you have the time you can build your website for free with no technical and virtually no design skills.
+Today if you have the time you can build your website for free with no technical and practically no design skills.